gbrembati/cloudguard-cnapp-azure-org-onboarding/README.md

-# CloudGuard CNAPP AWS Organization Terraform Onboarding
+# CloudGuard CNAPP Azure Tenant Terraform Onboarding
 This Terraform project is intended to be used to onboard an entire Azure Tenant in one-shot.
 What it does is configuring, via **Terraform**, an existing CloudGuard CSPM Portal and Azure environment that has multiple subscriptions.